iandersonalmeida/Ticket-Reservation-System/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple web application for practical purposes, <br> using React for front-end development, Spring Boot on the back-end, MySQL for data management and REST architecture patterns.
+This project is a simple web application for practical purposes, <br> using React for front-end development, Spring Boot on the back-end, <br> MySQL for data management and REST architecture patterns.

 ## Available Scripts